Title IX Considerations for ParentsCONTACT US NOW FOR A CONSULTATION

 How Our Title IX Lawyers Can Help with Your Child’s Case

-Our Title IX attorneys can help you to navigate the complicated Title IX process, and we can advise you about your child’s rights and protections under federal law.
+Our highly experienced Title IX attorneys can help you to navigate the complicated Title IX process, and we can advise you about your child’s rights and protections under federal law.
 Given that many students live on-campus or near the college or university, parents tend to play less of a day-to-day role in the lives of their children once they leave for college.
 Of course, some students live at home and commute to classes at their college or university, but a significant number of students are living away from their parents while working toward a college degree.
 As such, information about a Title IX process can be difficult to process.
-Our New Haven Title IX attorneys are based in Connecticut but provide representation to students across the country.
+Our Title IX attorneys are based in Connecticut but provide representation to students across the country.
 The following are some of the ways in which our team can help your child through the Title IX process:

 - Assess your child’s case and discuss possible outcomes of the Title IX process